Sending asylum seekers to Rwanda really is 'the opposite of the nature of God'

 This includes asylum seekers and refugees who are among the most vulnerable communities in the world.
 The word that became flesh inhabited more than just the world as we understand It.
 His humanity means he can fully participate in the sufferings of those fleeing for their lives.
 Jesus gets it even if our government does not.
 The actions of Jesus – his love and commitment to the vulnerable – is what He expects from the church.

 The church is invited to do far more than grapple theologically with this set of complex issues.
 Rather, Jesus invites His church to be courageous, engage in uncomfortable discourses and speak truth to power with boldness and conviction.
 Our government's approach to how it cares for those that have been othered speaks volumes about the government's priorities.
-The church must set an example, cultivate a compassionate posture by digging deeper into its prophetic imagination.
+The church must set an example and cultivate a compassionate posture by digging deeper into its prophetic imagination.

 The scriptures have much to say about a prophetic community.
 The Psalmist articulates, at some length, the essential character of God.
 He is totally committed to upholding the cause of the oppressed.
 He defends the fatherless, the widow and of course the refugees.
 God's concern for the vulnerable is woven through the Psalms, it marks the overarching message of the Hebrew prophets.
 The prophets did not speak into a vacuum.
 They spoke God's truth into an unjust context, exercising advocacy on behalf of the vulnerable, and they provided a template for the church to emulate.